NiamhOL/Niamh-O-Leary-problem-set-for-52445-Programming-and-Scripting/README.md

 ### **Exercise 3**
+Filename: solution-3.py contains by solutions to problem 3.

 Write a program that prints all numbers between 1,000 and 10,000 that are devisible by 6 but not 12.